thosgood/qubit.guide/README.md

 - **make github actions FAIL if PDF build(s) are unsuccessful**
 - **only one footnote per paragraph**
 - **search for TO-DO**
-- look at all internal links and check that their text isn't anything like "Chapter 3" or whatever (i.e. (*ideally*) nothing that isn't permutation invariant!)
-    + oh! can you just use \@ref(section-name) to get "Section 2.1" or whatever?
 - rewrite `.circuit` and `.scenario` to use `content: attr(title)".";`?
     + affects both HTML and PDF output